 I’ll give you some facts: of the 26.3% of people in Queensland born overseas (2011 census data), only 7.4% came from non-European countries.
 In Victoria, that number is three times as high (20.7%).

-This is perhaps not surprising given that 4% of Queensland’s population identify themselves as Aboriginal or Torres Strait Islander (compared to less than 1% in Victoria, and 2.8% across Australia).
+This is perhaps not surprising given that 4% of Queensland’s population identify as Aboriginal or Torres Strait Islander (compared to less than 1% in Victoria, and 2.8% across Australia).

-Not only are there examples of some amazing Aboriginal rock art in Queensland but Welcome to Country ceremonies are more widespread and are often performed by elders of the local community, involving song, dance and storytelling.
+Not only are there examples of some amazing Aboriginal rock art in Queensland but Welcome to Country ceremonies are more widespread and are generally performed by elders of the local community, involving song, dance and storytelling.

 I’ve learned a lot more about Indigenous affairs since moving to Queensland, and that’s been a real pleasure!

 4. QUEENSLANDERS ARE WAY MORE PATRIOTIC THAN THEIR SOUTHERN NEIGHBOURS

 Compared to anyone I’ve ever met from Victoria, Tassie or NSW, Queenslanders are crazy patriotic about their state.
 And they’re way more concerned with NSW and Victoria than either of these states is with Queensland.